August 23, 2023

 What are rental application fees used for?

 The purpose of a rental application fee is to help a property owner assess whether or not a rental applicant would make a good tenant.
-In addition to obtaining credit reports and background checks, landlords can use this fee to obtain eviction reports, income verification, and other information relevant to the applicant's tenancy.
+In addition to screening service costs, obtaining credit reports and background checks, landlords can use this fee to obtain eviction reports, income verification, and other information relevant to the applicant's tenancy.

 Depending on the state, property owners may have to provide applicants with a detailed breakdown of how the rental application fee was applied.
 Most landlords have a standard tenant screening process.
 It can be helpful to share this process with tenants to confirm that the funds will be used appropriately.
-Property owners usually screen tenants by performing the following checks:

 • Verification of the applicant's personal information